Ladislaus of Naples: Marriages and issue

-Plus, in 1393, he agreed to marry Erhundi Hatun, a daughter of the Ottoman sultan Bayezid I in exchange for help against Sigismund of Hungary, but the marriage did not materialize due to the rejection of the clause providing for the princess's conversion to Christianity.
+Plus, in 1393, he agreed to marry Erhundi Hatun, a daughter of the Ottoman sultan Bayezid I in exchange for help against Sigismund of Luxembourg, but the marriage did not materialize due to the rejection of the clause providing for the princess's conversion to Christianity.

 There were no children from any of his marriages.
-However Ladislaus had at least two illegitimate children:
+However, Ladislaus had at least two illegitimate children: